-- A. Application for an alarm system permit shall be filed with the Chief of Police on such forms as the Chief of Police may prescribe. - B. An applicant may apply for a single permit for multiple alarm sites or for separate permits for each alarm site.
-If an applicant chooses to apply for a separate permit for each alarm site, a separate application and permit fee shall be filed for each permit.
+- A. Application for an alarm system permit shall be filed with the Chief of Police on such forms as the Chief of Police may prescribe. - B. An application and permit is required for each alarm site.

 11.30.120 Required information